-Installing Visual Studio Code in Ubuntu and other distributions is very easy thanks to Snap.
-Alternatively, you can download packages for Ubuntu and Fedora from its website:
+Installing Visual Studio Code in Ubuntu and other distributions

 What’s your pick?

 No, we are not limited to just four code editors in Linux.
 The list was about modern editors for programmers.
 Of course, you have plenty of other options such as Notepad++ alternative Notepadqq or SciTE and many more.
-So, among these four, which one is your favorite code editor for Linux?
+So, among these four, which one is your favorite text editor for Linux?